-Disclaimer: Signal is an apolitical, nonpartisan organisation.
+Disclaimer: Signal AI is an apolitical, nonpartisan organisation.
 We analyse out of interest, not to influence.

 During his EU elections campaign Nigel Farage consistently criticised the BBC claiming that the broadcaster didn’t give his party, The Brexit Party, enough airtime.
 In a tweet, following his appearance on the Andrew Marr show, Farage said “We are not just fighting the political class, but the BBC too.”
 He went on to write a column for The Telegraph titled “Andrew Marr’s obsession with my past betrays the bias at the heart of the BBC.”